Online Reporting System SAW (Secure Access Washington), Tier Two Online

 Types of Facilities Subject to Tier II Reporting

-Here are some examples of facilities and chemicals that would likely need to submit a Tier II hazardous chemical inventory report specifically in Washington state:
+Here are some examples of facilities and chemicals that would likely need to submit a Tier II hazardous chemical inventory report in Washington:

 Key Points